 Are Porsches expensive to insure in Australia?

-Yes, Porsches are among the most expensive cars to insure in Australia.
-Very high vehicle values, specialist repair requirements, performance-oriented engineering, and expensive genuine parts all contribute to premium costs that are substantially above mainstream and even other luxury brands.
+Porsches are among the most expensive cars to insure in Australia.
+Very high vehicle values, Porsche-certified repair requirements, performance classification, and expensive genuine parts all contribute to premiums that are substantially above mainstream and even most other luxury brands.

 Should I get agreed value for my Porsche?

-Agreed value cover is strongly worth considering for Porsche vehicles.
-Many Porsche models - particularly 911s - hold their value well or even appreciate over time.
-An agreed value policy locks in a specific payout amount, protecting you from a market value assessment that may not reflect your vehicle's true worth.
-For classic or limited-edition Porsches, agreed value is particularly important.
+Agreed value is worth considering for all Porsches.
+Many models - particularly 911s - hold their value well or even appreciate.
+Agreed value locks in a specific payout, protecting you from a market-value assessment that may not reflect your vehicle's true worth.

 Is a Porsche 911 expensive to insure?

-Yes, the Porsche 911 is one of the most expensive cars to insure in Australia - typically $4,000-$8,000/yr for comprehensive cover depending on the variant.
-Turbo, GT3, and GT2 RS variants are at the top of this range.
-The 911's high value, performance classification, and specialist repair costs all contribute to elevated premiums.
+The 911 is one of the most expensive cars to insure in Australia, typically $4,500-$9,000/yr for comprehensive cover depending on the variant.
+Turbo, GT3, and GT2 RS variants sit at the top of this range.

 Can I get limited mileage insurance for my Porsche?

-Some Australian insurers offer reduced premiums for vehicles with limited annual mileage.
-If your Porsche is a weekend or hobby car rather than a daily driver, this may suit your situation.
-Discuss your actual usage pattern with potential insurers to see if a mileage-based discount is available.
+Some Australian insurers - particularly specialist prestige insurers - offer reduced premiums for limited annual mileage.
+If your Porsche is a weekend car rather than a daily driver, this can reduce costs.
+For general insurance guidance, visit MoneySmart.

 Compare Porsche Insurance Estimates Now

-Join thousands of Australian Porsche owners who've found better insurance deals.
-Compare estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+See how much you could save on Porsche insurance.
+Compare estimates from Australian providers in under two minutes - 100% free.

 Get Free Estimates